mengelbart/rtp-over-quic-draft/draft-ietf-avtcore-rtp-over-quic.md

 Senders can also transmit RTP packets in QUIC datagrams.
 QUIC datagrams are an extension to QUIC described in {{!RFC9221}}.
-QUIC datagrams can only be used if the use of the extension was successfully negotiated during the QUIC handshake.
+QUIC datagrams can only be used if the use of the datagram extension was successfully negotiated during the QUIC handshake.
-If the use of an extension was signaled using a signaling protocol, but the extension was not negotiated during the QUIC handshake, a peer MAY close the connection with the ROQ\_EXPECTATION\_UNMET error code.
+If the QUIC extension was signaled using a signaling protocol, but that extension was not negotiated during the QUIC handshake, a peer MAY close the connection with the ROQ\_EXPECTATION\_UNMET error code.